cynic64/render-engine/README.md

   - Uniforms, both textures and pure data
   - All image formats supported by Vulkan

-It also includes a custom input handling library for things like mouse movement and keypresses to make life easier (it's a layer on top of winit).
+It also includes a custom input handling library for things like mouse movement and keypresses (it's a layer on top of winit).
 That said, it's very unfinished and definitely not to be used for anything more than hobby projects.
 Performance is a bit worse than it should be compared to raw Vulkan and some basic features like mipmaps aren't supported.

 ## Documentation